Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 12. HappyNest

-A relative newcomer, HappyNest offers a fund owning seven commercial real estate-related investments.
+A relative newcomer, HappyNest is a platform for commercial real estate investment that offers a fund that owns seven commercial real estate-related investments.
 Sound vague?
-That’s because they own a mix of individual properties, fund shares, and loans secured by real estate.
+That’s because it owns a mix of individual properties, fund shares, and loans secured by real estate.

 Their portfolio isn’t huge, but it does include some name-brand businesses and tenants such as a FedEx Ground shipping center, United Healthcare, and Ford Motors.
 Over the last year, HappyNest has added fractional shares in larger investments such as apartment complexes to add diversity.